 - the Agency’s systems for risk oversight and risk management as a whole are appropriate, with reference to the Commonwealth Risk Management Policy and any specific areas of concern or suggestions for improvement; and

-- the process for developing and implementing the Agency’s fraud control arrangements is sound, and the Agency has appropriate processes and systems in place to detect, capture and effectively respond to fraud risks.
+- the process for implementing the Agency’s fraud control arrangements is sound, and the Agency has appropriate processes and systems in place to detect, capture and effectively respond to fraud risks.

 - the Agency’s overall control environment, as reflected in its governance, risk management, and assurance arrangements;